Turkish television drama: Netflix

-Since late 2010s American streaming service Netflix has been producing original Turkish dramas and movies available on its platform.
-Netflix created its first original Turkish series, The Protector, with the release date on 14 December 2018.
-According to Nick Vivarelli of Variety, Netflix is the only streaming platform to buy substantial amounts of Turkish television series.
-Fatma, Love 101, 50m2, Paper Lives, Bir Başkadır, Rise of Empires: Ottoman, The Gift, Have You Ever Seen Fireflies?, Last Summer, One-Way to Tomorrow, Stuck Apart, 9 Kere Leyla are among the Netflix productions that gathered success in Turkey as well as many other countries.
-There is a special category, "Turkish Movies & TV", on Netflix.
+Since the late 2010s, American streaming service Netflix has produced original Turkish dramas and films for its platform.
+Its first original Turkish series, The Protector (Hakan: Muhafız), was released on 14 December 2018.
+According to Danielle Turchiano of Variety, Netflix is the only streaming platform to buy substantial amounts of Turkish television series.
+Fatma, Love 101, 50m2, Bir Başkadır, Rise of Empires: Ottoman, and The Gift are among the Netflix series that gathered success in Turkey as well as many other countries.